MB3hel/AzpenA746Work/Android/README.md

 ### SD Card Boot

 It is likely (untested) that this device would boot from SD card before booting NAND.
 Thus, a properly constructed SD card may allow booting of a linux or android environment. `dd` could then be used to manually flash the stock rom dumped from my device.

+[This process](https://linux-sunxi.org/Boot_Android_from_SdCard) may be usable with my dumped stock rom to make a bootable android SD card to unbrick.
+But would need to build uboot.